 How does Healing in Arts make a difference?

-For example in 2014 after viewing The Scarlet Cord, an anti-sex trafficking installation, a middle-aged woman leaned into me and released a heavy sigh, I felt it to the core.
-Then she walked away.
-Not a single word was spoken.
-But something transpired.
-Whether large or small, this woman experienced healing—at an art installation.
+After viewing The Scarlet Cord, an anti-sex trafficking installation, a middle-aged woman leaned into Pamela Alderman, and released a heavy sigh.
+Pamela later explained: “I felt it to the core.
+But the woman walked away before I could say anything.
+Although not a single word was spoken, something transpired.
+Whether large or small, this woman, like so many others, experienced healing—at an art installation.”

 While exhibiting Color Me Orange—Color Me Kind, parents said that they had heard about our anti-bullying exhibit, so they made a special effort to come see the work.
 In one such case, their son had been a victim of middle school bullying several years ago.
 These parents went on to explain their son's pain when some students threw food at him while the teachers laughed.
 One day when their son was missing, the parents went to school to search for him.
 Tragically, they discovered their son's body dangling from a tree near the school.
 Suicide had claimed his life.
 These grieving parents returned to Color Me Orange—Color Me Kind a second time to thank us for providing a space to talk about their story.